Olivia Hart

 Tomamu makes a first impression that sticks.
 You step off the train, catch sight of those two iconic hotel towers, and realise you’re in a different kind of Hokkaido ski resort.
 The place hums with activity but never tips into chaos, a blend of luxury resort polish and the laid-back rhythm of Japan’s Powder Belt.
 Everything here is dialled for efficiency: luggage transfers whisk bags to your room while you sort lift passes, shuttles glide between base points, and the gondola spins from the first minute of opening to get people high fast.
 It’s the kind of operation where you can roll out of bed, pull on your boots, and be floating through 14 metres of the lightest snow on earth in less than 20 minutes.

 The terrain is split across two distinct mountains.
 Tower Mountain, directly above the main hotels, is gentler, with long blues, beginner zones, and a handful of park features.
 It’s where families settle in, ski schools run their morning classes, and intermediates cruise at their own pace.
-Across the link lies Tomamu Mountain—steeper, wilder, and more enticing for anyone with powder on the brain.
+Across the link lies Tomamu Mountain, a steeper, wilder, and more enticing for anyone with powder on the brain.
 Here you’ll find a mix of wide reds, mogul-strewn steeps, and glade zones where the snow piles in quietly while the gondola side takes the heat.
 The whole area is compact enough to be easy to learn in a day, but big enough that you’ll keep finding new lines if you’re creative.

 Midweek is when Tomamu really shines for powder chasers.
-The weekend crowd is mostly domestic families, and by Monday afternoon it feels like the place exhales—lift lines shrink to nothing, tree lines stay untracked longer, and you can fall into a rhythm of gondola-to-glade, quad-to-ridge, repeat.
+The weekend crowd is mostly domestic families, and by Monday afternoon it feels like the place exhales, lift lines shrink to nothing, tree lines stay untracked longer, and you can fall into a rhythm of gondola-to-glade, quad-to-ridge, repeat.
 Even on busier days, the lift network disperses people so well that you’ll rarely feel hemmed in.
 If you know the mountain and read the snow, you can keep your skis in fresh pockets all morning without rushing.

 Mina Mina wave pool at Tomamu

 Off the slopes, Tomamu’s got a treasure chest of winter distractions.
 Mina Mina Beach, Japan’s largest indoor wave pool, keeps kids and non-skiers grinning even when the weather howls outside.
 The frozen forests host sledging lanes, banana-boat style snow rafting, snowmobiling, and tubing runs that light up at night.
 Families wander the magical Ice Village, with its glowing ice bar, chapel, and skating rink.
 Couples soak in open-air onsens, watching the snow fall into the steam, while groups drift between Hotaru Street’s lantern-lit restaurants.
-Tomamu isn’t just about what you do on skis—it’s a full winter resort that makes the hours off the mountain feel as special as the powder mornings.
+Tomamu isn’t just about what you do on skis, it’s a full winter resort that makes the hours off the mountain feel as special as the powder mornings.

 Resort Stats